AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/chapter-2.md

    >    1. Navigate to `/conf/wknd-mobile/settings/dam/cfm`
    >    1. Delete the `models` node
    >
-   >Any existing Content Fragment Models created under this configuration will be deleted as well as their definitions are stored under `/conf/wknd-mobile/settings/dam/cfm/models`.
+   >Any existing Content Fragment Models created under this configuration is deleted as well as their definitions are stored under `/conf/wknd-mobile/settings/dam/cfm/models`.

 1. Apply the **[!DNL WKND Mobile]** configuration to the **[!DNL WKND Mobile] Assets Folder** to allow Content Fragments from Content Fragment Models to be created within that Assets folder hierarchy: